Information about regular users and village organisations

 Annual membership costs just £5 with a weekly subscription of £2 to cover refreshments and hall hire.

 If you would like to share your hobby or learn a new skill, either turn up on a Monday or contact Chris Phillips by text or phone to 07445-483605 or email firstname.lastname@example.org

 Heyford Patchwork Group

-They run classes Tuesday mornings 10am to 12.45pm and Tuesday afternoons 1.15pm to 4pm although many people stay all day and bring a packed lunch.
+She runs classes Tuesday mornings 10am to 12.45pm and Tuesday afternoons 1.15pm to 4pm although many people stay all day and bring a packed lunch.
 The cost is £10 per session and you can either work on a project of your choice with help from Carole and Jane or you can request tuition on a particular technique, the choice is yours.

-We meet every Tuesday except June, July, August and December when we meet one Tuesday each month only.
+They meet every Tuesday except June, July, August and December when we meet one Tuesday each month only.